News From The World Of American Boating

 "I'll leave with my boat for five or six days down in the Florida Keys," he said.
 "I try to get away maybe every six weeks or so, to just spend a little time by myself on the boat."
 In December 2013, just weeks before he passed away, he and his son Barney went out for a weeklong cruise in the Florida Keys.

-It's a route for boaters along the Intracoastal Waterway, but the ICW's magenta line is sorely in need of an update
+It's a route for boaters along the ICW, but the magenta line is sorely in need of an update

 A childhood dream to become a professional fisherman takes an unexpected twist